 - Personal AIS

-- These are very new, but I think provide the best odds for being found by your own boat.
-The latest device by McMurdo called a Smartfind S20, can be installed onto your safety harness/pfd and either activates manually or automatically depending on your brand of harness.
+- These are very new, but I think they provide the best odds for being found by your own boat.
+The latest device by McMurdo called a Smartfind S20, can be installed onto your safety harness/PFD and either activates manually or automatically depending on your brand of harness.
 Once activated, it will create a MOB AIS data point on our chart plotter that will continuously update and can be seen by other boats nearby as well.

 - Personal Locator Beacon (PLB)

 - These are designed more to notify worldwide rescue services and assist in the MOB location by those services.
 They are less useful to an individual boat unless you have equipment that can specifically obtain the frequencies transmitted.
 Otherwise, we would be reliant on rescue services to try and give directions to the person in the water.
 That being said, a PLB together with a Personal AIS device would be a very useful combination.

 - Handheld VHF